 Moreover, they can help you price your menu items.
 The price you offer must be able to cover the cost deducted from preparing that meal.
 They can also help manage your prime costs and decide pricing to offset expenses and make a profit.

-Construction accountants calculate the total cost of a project and oversee all the finance-related issues of a project.
+Construction accountants calculate the total cost of a project and oversee all the finance-related issues of a project, including those that fall under the Construction Industry Scheme (CIS).
 Their duties vary and can include planning the budget for a project, performing cost analyses, signing contracts with suppliers, reviewing purchase orders, and collecting invoices.
 They track and manage all construction costs and ensure that the project is completed within the assigned budget.

 Construction accounting can be complex, and it requires accountants to ensure that all relevant costs have been assigned to each project after determining profitability.
 Construction accountants use the cash basis method of accounting, which records revenue when cash is received and expenses are paid in cash.